On the Maximum $F_5$-free Subhypergraphs of a Random Hypergraph: Preliminaries

 \section{Preliminaries}

 To improve readability, as it is standard in the literature, we will usually pretend that large numbers are integers to avoid using essentially irrelevant floor and ceiling symbols.
-For a set $S$, we use $\b{S}{k}$ to stand for the collection of all the subsets of $S$ with size $k$.
-We will often use the standard upper bound $\b{n}{k} \le (\frac{en}{k})^k$ for binomial coefficients.
+We often use the standard upper bound $\b{n}{k} \le (\frac{en}{k})^k$ for binomial coefficients.
+We will use $xy$ to stand for set $\{x,y\}$ and $xyz$ to stand for set $\{x,y,z\}$.
 We write $x = (1 \pm c)y$ for $(1 - c)y \le x \le (1 + c)y$.

 We use $G$ for $G^3(n,p)$ hereinafter and denote by $t(G)$ the number of hyperedges in a maximum tripartite subhypergraph of $G$.
-Let $C$ be a large enough constant such that all assumptions in the lemmas in this section are satisfied and the proof in Section~\ref{sec::Pro} works.